 UK Reports New Ship Attack in Gulf of Aden

-A ship came under attack 91 nautical miles southeast of Aden at about 12:50 PM UTC on Monday.
+The ship came under attack 54 nautical miles south-west of Aden at about 8:40 AM UTC on Wednesday.
 Image Credit: UKMTO

-A new ship attack has been reported in the Gulf of Aden, according to a British government agency monitoring maritime security in the area.
+A new attack on a commercial ship has been reported in the Gulf of Aden, according to a British government agency monitoring maritime security in the region.

 "Authorities are investigating," the agency said.